antarctica/packer-vm-templates/README.md

 Note: The contents of `/output` **MUST NOT** be checked into source control.

 [1] As an `.ova` file for VirtualBox and `vmx` directory for VMware

+For *cloud* templates artifacts will be created and stored within each provider directly.

 ## Release/Deployment